 - Painful bowel movements.

-- Sometimes, systemic symptoms are present (as fever, nausea, muscle aches, and others).
+- Sometimes, systemic symptoms are present (such as fever, nausea, muscle aches, and others).

 3 .
 Irritable Bowel Syndrome.

 The hallmark of irritable bowel syndrome is recurrent abdominal pain over prolonged periods.
-Abdominal pain is associated with changes in bowel habits.
+In addition, abdominal pain is associated with changes in bowel habits.

-We don’t know for sure the exact cause if IBS.
-But it is considered a functional bowel disease (No lesions or infection, but disturbed function of the colon).
+We don’t know for sure the exact cause of IBS.
+But it is a functional bowel disease (No lesions or infection, but disturbed colon function).

 No specific laboratory test or imaging technique can diagnose IBS.
-Your doctor is the only one who is capable of diagnosing irritable bowel syndrome.
+Therefore, your doctor is the only one capable of diagnosing irritable bowel syndrome.

 The diagnosis is based on characteristic patterns of symptoms.
-IBS can cause the passage of clear liquid from the bowel.
+For example, IBS can cause the passage of clear liquid from the bowel.

 The liquid is usually mucus.
 Mucus with IBS is common with Diarrhea-predominant IBS.

-- The onset of pain is associated with the change of bowel habits (diarrhea or constipation).
+- The onset of pain is associated with a change in bowel habits (diarrhea or constipation).

 - The pain is related to defecation (improves or worsens after bowel movements).